HMS Doterel (1808)

 HMS Doterel (or Dotterel), was an 18-gun Cruizer-class brig-sloop of the British Royal Navy.
 Launched on 6 October 1808, she saw action in the Napoleonic Wars and in the War of 1812.
 In February 1809 she took part in the Battle of Les Sables-d'Olonne, then in April the Battle of Basque Roads.
 She was laid up in 1827 at Bermuda, but not broken up until 1855.

 Career

+Napoleonic Wars

 Doterel was first commissioned under Commander Anthony Abdy in October 1808.
 By February 1809 she was in the Basque Roads and had become attached to a squadron under Robert Stopford when on 27th of that month she took part in the Battle of Les Sables-d'Olonne.